List of unproduced 20th Century Fox projects based on Marvel Comics: Fantastic Four: Rise of the Silver Surfer sequel

 A sequel to the June 2007 film Fantastic Four: Rise of the Silver Surfer was planned.
 The main four cast of the other two films originally signed a three-movie deal, with 20th Century Fox and Julian McMahon also signed for a third film.
 Michael Chiklis was told Ben Grimm's relationship with Alicia Masters would have had a greater focus in a third film, and Jessica Alba expressed interest in introducing Franklin Richards, while Beau Garrett wished to return as Nova.
 Tim Story said he was interested in directing a third and fourth film.
 Writer Don Payne said that while he had not discussed a sequel with the studio, he was interested in working with more Fantastic Four characters, like Inhumans, the Skrulls, the Puppet Master, and Annihilus and the Negative Zone.
 Story told IGN in an interview that he would like to have the Black Panther in the film with Djimon Hounsou as the character.
-As Fantastic Four: Rise of the Silver Surfer performed worse at the box office than the first film, 20th Century Fox was unsure of the series' future, and no script was in development.
+As Fantastic Four: Rise of the Silver Surfer performed worse at the box office than the first film, Fox was unsure of the series' future, and no script was in development.
 In March 2008, Chris Evans revealed: "I'm pretty sure we won't do another one.
 I'm assuming that one is a closed book".
 The series was eventually rebooted in 2015.